How to Collect Rainwater for Drinking

 Rainwater lacks hardness minerals that are hard on your skin and hair.
 This makes rainwater ideal for bathing, but what filtration is necessary to make rainwater safe to take a bath or shower with?
 Rainwater is considered safe for bathing, but consuming the water while taking a bath or shower could introduce harmful bacteria to your body.
 Because of this, adding a UV lamp between your storage tank and shower or bathtub is recommended.
 A reverse osmosis system is not necessary for these purposes because the contaminants it removes do not absorb easily into the skin.

-No, while boiling rainwater would kill microorganisms in water, chemicals, dust particles, and elemental contaminants would not be eliminated.
+No, while boiling rainwater kills microorganisms in water, chemicals, dust particles, and elemental contaminants would not be eliminated.
 Because water is lost in the form of steam during the boiling process, these contaminants would become more concentrated than before the water was boiled.
 This is why it is important to pass your rainwater through a mechanical filtration method, like a sediment filter, before treating it further.

 If you have any additional questions, please do not hesitate to contact us.